 Be aware that there are low-quality solar panels around, as well as ‘deals’ that may not be what they seem.

 Feed-in tariff is the rate you are paid by your energy retailer for electricity that you export to the grid.

-Feed-in tariffs differ among retailers and are subject to change, these are due in Ireland 2021, it has not been announced yet how much this feed-in tariff will be, but a smart meter will be installed in your home, this will calculate how much excess electricity you have exported to the grid and a credit will put on your bill on the end of each billing period.
+Feed-in tariffs differ among retailers and are subject to change, please check rate with your provider , but a smart meter will be installed in your home which will calculate how much excess electricity you have exported to the grid and a credit will put on your bill on the end of each billing period.

 SEAI Grants for Residential Properties

-SEAI Grants are available on Solar PV Systems retrofitted on houses built prior to 2011.
-In order to qualify for the grant your home must reach a C3 energy rating after the panels are installed.
+SEAI Grants are available on Solar PV Systems retrofitted on houses built prior to 2021.
 Typically this would be any house built since the 1970’s that has upgraded there windows to double glazing, upgraded there cavity wall insulation, upgraded there attic insulation and have a relatively efficient heating system.
 If you are unsure if your house would reach the C3 energy rating it is recommended that you get a pre BER done also to ensure that it will.